 In terms of making these bad boys, they’re easy enough.
 They’re very different to cookie dough I’ve made before but they still worked so well.
 They’re not cookies in the sense of ‘Millie’s Cookies’ but more biscuity, however, the centre is still gooey and delicious.
 They make 24 but if you don’t want a batch that big you could freeze half of the dough once you’ve rolled them into balls, that way you could get them out when you fancy a warm cookie perhaps for dessert with ice cream.

 I hope you enjoy making these as much as I did!
-Recipe inspired by Jamie Oliver.
+Recipe adapted from Jamie Oliver.

 - 50g Margarine/Butter